 144 Berlin Road, Clementon

-Price: $39.99; $29.99 children shorter than 48 inches, seniors, and handicapped individuals; free for children younger than 2.
-Free for children under 36 inches; Discount and season passes available online.
+Price: $39.99; $29.99 children shorter than 48 inches, seniors, and handicapped individuals; free for children under 36 inches; Discount and season passes available online.
 Parking is $10 (cash only).

 Features kiddie rides, rides for the whole family, and thrill rides for older kids: Torpedo Rush, the world’s tallest trap-door speed ride with two simultaneous 50-foot drops.
 The park is now under new ownership; check the website for updates.